luusluus/kubectl/README.md

 - This action provides `kubectl` for Github Actions.
 - folked for installing `aws-iam-authenticator`
 - This docker image can use `aws-iam-authenticator`
+- Option to use namespace `-n` in commands.

 ## Usage